 Assuming, for the moment, that you are staying in Waikiki and have decided not to rent a car at the airport.
 Many, if not most, hotels and resorts have activities desks or even car rental company desks right at the resort where you can rent a car for a day or two.
 For visitors who plan to spend most of their vacation in and around Honolulu and Waikiki, this is a great alternative.
 While there are many day tours that will take you to various places on the island, there are still many other places for which you really need a car to visit and explore at your leisure.

 If most of your stay will be in Honolulu or Waikiki, in addition to TheBus, the Waikiki Trolley has three routes focusing on different areas of interest: scenic attractions, historic and cultural sites, and shopping and dining.
 You can buy a 1, 4 or 7-day pass and each allows unlimited boarding and re-boarding privileges for as long as your pass is valid.
-The cost is less than $20 a day for an adult - a real bargain and an easy way to see the sights around Honolulu and Waikiki.
+The cost is about $25 a day for an adult for one line- a real bargain and an easy way to see the sights around Honolulu and Waikiki.
 They also offer island tours through their sister company E Noa Tours.

 So, whether you decide to rent a car for all or part of your stay or take advantage of the many other options available, there are lots of ways to get around in Waikiki.